Sentosa: Attractions

+Sentosa Sensoryscape during Lunar New Year 2026.

 Operating attractions

 Sentosa offers a variety of attractions, museums, and other facilities.
 These include Universal Studios and Madame Tussauds chain of attractions, as well as a Marine Life Park, which consists of a water park and an aquarium.
 Most of the attractions on Sentosa are located in either Resorts World Sentosa, Imbiah Lookout, or the Sentosa Beachfront.